 On any given day, 30-year fixed rate mortgage rates will vary for FHA mortgages and conventional ones.
 This is because FHA mortgage rates are based on mortgage-backed bonds from Ginnie Mae and conforming mortgage rates are based on mortgage-backed bonds from Fannie Mae and Freddie Mac.

 Ginnie Mae bonds and Fannie Mae/Freddie Mac bonds are different so their respective mortgage rates are different.
 On some days, FHA mortgage rates are cheaper.
 On some days, conventional rates are cheaper.

 Several years ago, FHA mortgage rates were much lower than conforming mortgages.
 This year, it’s the reverse.

 For loans with accompanying discount points and closing costs, conforming mortgage rates are cheaper by about 0.125 percent.
 For loans structured with no closing costs, however, the FHA comes out ahead.

 There are no set rules for choosing between the FHA 30-year fixed rate mortgage and a comparable conventional one.
 The math depends on your individual situation and your long- and short-term goals for the home.

-For example, if you plan to use the HARP program for a refinance, you’ll have to use conventional because its a Fannie Mae and Freddie Mac product.
+For example, if you plan to use for a refinance, you’ll have to use conventional because its a Fannie Mae and Freddie Mac product.
 Or, if you’re only making a 3.5% downpayment on the purchase of a new home, you have to use the FHA — Fannie Mae and Freddie Mac requires a 5 percent downpayment, at least; oftentimes, 10 percent.